-In monitoring the market activity during the quarter ended March 31, 2010, we noted markets conditions indicating continued liquidity and a better functioning secondary market for syndicated loans.
-Therefore, in accordance with Accounting Standards Codification ("ASC") 820, and following our valuation procedures which specify the use of third-party indicative bid quotes for valuing syndicated loans where there is a liquid public market for those loans and market pricing quotes are readily available, third-party bid quotes were used to value the remaining syndicated loans not sold during the quarter ended March 31, 2010.
-As we noted some illiquidity in the public market, we don't believe that the third-party bid quotes are representative of Level 2 inputs.
+In monitoring the market activity during the quarter ended June 30, 2010, we noted markets conditions indicating continued liquidity and a better functioning secondary market for syndicated loans.
+Therefore, in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 820, and following our valuation procedures which specify the use of third-party indicative bid quotes for valuing syndicated loans where there is a liquid public market for those loans and market pricing quotes are readily available, third-party bid quotes were used to value the syndicated loans as of June 30, 2010.
+As we noted some illiquidity in the public market, we don't believe that the third-party indicative bid quotes are representative of Level 2 inputs.